 At the conclusion of each walk, cancer survivors (those who have beem in remission for 5 years and more) are invited to have their hands painted and their palms imprinted onto an enormous canvas, "Making their Mark" individually and collectively as cancer survivors.

 This gives hope to people currently going through treatment, and lets them know that ther is a network of support available to them.
 Ther are people who have been through a similar experience who care about their welfare.

-A "HOME" away from home, for supporting the needs of the children and their immediate family in the most dignified and compassionte way during the child's hospitalisation and recovery.
+A "HOME" away from home, for supporting the needs of the children and their immediate family in the most dignified and compassionate way during the child's hospitalization and recovery.

-Accomodation is ffered to the children and their immediate families who cannot afford the high cost of hotels and the daily travel to and form hospitals whilst receiving treatment.
+Accommodation is offered to the children and their immediate families who cannot afford the high cost of hotels and the daily travel to and form hospitals whilst receiving treatment.